African American Theatre (CERT)

 - Note: The University of Louisville reserves the right to change programs of study, academic requirements, fees, schedules of courses, the announced academic calendar and deadlines without prior notice.

-- A non-refundable application fee is required with the application form.
-Your application will not be forwarded to the department until this fee is paid.
+- A non-refundable application fee is required with the application.
+Applications will not be forwarded to the department until this fee is paid.

 - Applicants for admission to a degree program must submit an official transcript from each college attended.
 All University of Louisville transcripts will automatically be submitted with the completion of an application.
 Transcripts must be sent directly from the school to the Graduate School, Graduate Admissions, in order to be considered official.